alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 10k down, that was fast.
 The pace seems oddly easy, although how many people have had that same thought before gloriously hitting The Wall..

 The pace leaders are amazing.
 Each mile, they check their watches and I hear "8:46, nice" or "8:48, right on schedule".
+How they can run within seconds of target pace is beyond me.
 They chat almost the whole time, likely to keep everyone's mind off the pain to come.

 The only issue is how fast they cruise through aid stations.
 My first attempt to drink while running ends with gatorade all down my face and shirt.
 I walk each station after that.
 That means every 1.5 miles or so, I lose the pace group and have to slowly catch up.